 Once validations are completed, accountants need to create new ledger entries based on the invoice.
-General Ledger (GL) entry includes details in the invoice such as the amount as well as
+General Ledger (GL) entry includes details in the invoice such as the amount, cost center and the cost code.

 For orders with Purchase Orders (POs), this can be automated with ease as the PO includes the account that made the purchase.
 However, when the invoice lacks a purchase order, accountants need to assign one to it manually.
 However, if all data in the invoice is captured, a machine learning model can be built to predict accounts from invoices.
 Hypatos is a solution provider that provides such functionality.

 The 2-way and 3-way matches explained in the validation phase do not always get completed due to various issues explained above.
 Then, accounts payable team tries to clear unmatched records periodically by manually analyzing them.
 Having improved extraction increases match rate and reduces GR/IR clearing issues that need to be resolved manually.

 Businesses need to process all payments before the due date on the invoice.
 Late payment can result in fees and reduced supplier trust which impacts future procurement.

 Some IR/GR clearing activities and other accounting related activities need to be delayed until the period end.
 With increased automation in the previous steps, these issues can be resolved earlier.